whitecloakph/java-style-guide/README.md

 ## Testing

-### Class
+### Test Classes

 Test classes are named starting with the name of the class they are testing, and ending with Test.
-For example, MyClassTest or MyUtilTest.
+For example, `MyClassTest` or `MyUtilTest`.

-### Method
+### Test Methods

-Underscores may appear in JUnit test method names to separate logical components of the name, with each component written in lowerCamelCase.
-One typical pattern is methodUnderTest_shouldExpectedBehavior_whenStateUnderTest, for example login_shouldShowLoginDialog_whenLoginSuceeds.
+Underscores may appear in JUnit test method names to separate logical components of the name, with each component written in __lowerCamelCase__.
+One typical pattern is __methodUnderTest_shouldExpectedBehavior_whenStateUnderTest__, for example `login_shouldShowLoginDialog_whenLoginSuceeds`.

 ## Language